dopaminedtox/dopaminedtox/templates/_plan.md

 Same question here - do I really need to talk right now or we could send a message each other and read it at more convenient time?

+## Day X - surprise! 😲

+To get the prise we need to do some hard job.
+But there is really nothing to do, actually, you'll see